suryakolachana/hospital-readmissions-project/README.md

 └── deploy.sh

-### Cloud Function
+### Event-Driven ETL Pipeline

+An event-driven ETL pipeline responds to events (e.g., new data file uploads) to trigger data processing.
+In this case, we will use Google Cloud Functions and BigQuery for our ETL pipeline.

+Steps in the Pipeline:

+ 1. Data Ingestion (Bronze Layer)
+        Trigger: A new data file is uploaded to a Google Cloud Storage bucket.
+        Action: A Cloud Function is triggered by the file upload event.
-The Cloud Function is responsible for ingesting data from a Google Cloud Storage bucket into BigQuery.
+        Processing: The Cloud Function reads the raw data from the file and loads it into a BigQuery table in the Bronze layer.
                     The function schema is defined in `schema.json` and dynamically loaded.
+ 2. Data Transformation (Silver Layer)
+        Processing: The function/query reads data from the Bronze table, processes and cleans it (e.g., removing duplicates, handling missing values), and loads the refined data into a Silver table.
+ 3. Data Aggregation (Gold Layer)
+        Processing: The SQL queries aggregates and enriches the data (e.g., calculating metrics, summarizing data).

 ### Notebooks